codingtipps/api_example/README.md

-This is the full Source Code of the Working with APIs Tutorial from Instagram
+This is the full Source Code of the "Working with APIs" Tutorial from Instagram